-Gilles Soulez, Nick Neuheimer, Emil Lee, William Miller, Carolyn Flegg, Pierre Bourgouin,
+Gilles Soulez, (Nick Neuheimer, CEO), Emil Lee, William Miller, Carolyn Flegg, Pierre Bourgouin,

 Jeffrey Chankowsky, Daniel Petrie, and Daniel Lindsay.
-(Missing: Marta Hernanz-Schulman)
+(Missing: Marta Hernanz-Schulman and Amol Mujoomdar)

 President – Dr. Emil Lee